leangjia/blender_docs/manual/modeling/modifiers/modify/uv_project.rst

    Which UV map to modify.
 Defaults to the active rendering layer.

 Aspect X/Y
-   Modifies the image's aspect ration.
+   Changes the image's aspect ratio.
 Only apply when a camera is used as projector object.
 Scale X/Y
    Scales the image.
 Only apply when a camera is used as projector object.